 For purposes of the statements of cash flows, the cooperative considers all highly liquid debt instruments purchased with a maturity of three months or less to be cash equivalents.
+Reserve funds, restricted to specific puposes other than operations, are not considered cash and cash equivalents even though such reserve funds may be on deposit with banks invested in short-term, non-equity, interest-bearing instruments.

 The cooperative classifies its marketable debt securities as "held to maturity" since it has the positive intent and ability to hold the securities to maturity.
-Securities classified as "held to maturity" are carried at amortized cost.
+Securities classified as "held to maturity" are carried at amortized cost, including accrued interest.